grafana/loki/operator/docs/enhancements/ruler_support.md

     // +operator-sdk:csv:customresourcedefinitions:type=spec,displayName="Selector"
     Selector *metav1.LabelSelector `json:"selector,omitempty"`

-    // Namespaces to be selected for PrometheusRules discovery.
+    // Namespaces to be selected for AlertingRules/RecordingRules discovery.
 If unspecified, only
     // the same namespace as the LokiStack object is in is used.
     //
     // +optional